UCSB Reads 2016 is over. To suggest a title for future UCSB Reads, email your suggestion to UCSBReads@library.ucsb.edu.

 UCSB Reads 2016

-The UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2015: Orange Is the New Black: My Year in a Woman’s Prison, the best-selling memoir by Piper Kerman that’s also the inspiration for an Emmy-nominated Netflix series.
+UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2015: Orange Is the New Black: My Year in a Women’s Prison, the best-selling memoir by Piper Kerman that’s also the inspiration for an Emmy-winning Netflix series.

 During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, screenings, and other events on campus and at local libraries.
 Kerman will offer a free lecture in UCSB’s Campbell Hall on April 15, 2015.

 We hope you enjoy reading this thought-provoking book, and we look forward to your participation in UCSB Reads.